jeevanparajuli856/TechXpoGadgetShowcase/index.md

 ---

 ## ⭐ Why It’s Cool
-Storage evolution shows how fast technology changes —
-what once required a *refrigerator-sized* machine now fits on a *tiny microchip*.
+Storage evolution shows how fast technology changes, what once required a *refrigerator-sized* machine now fits on a *tiny microchip*.

 It’s a perfect reminder of how far computing has come.